 The third graders followed the jazz band on their recorders, performing ‘Soul Song’ and ‘Country Cooking.’
 Percussion ensemble performed two songs afterward, and while the group was small (the band only had two members), they received a large applause from the crowd.

-The fifth/sixth grade and fourth grade bands also had a positive reaction from the crowd after their performances.
-Emma Calderon performed a solo in the fourth grade band that also received a round of applause from the audience.
+The fifth, sixth and fourth-grade bands also drew a positive reaction from the crowd after their performances.
+Emma Calderon, ’23, performed a solo in the fourth-grade band that also received a round of applause from the audience.

 One performance that stood out was seventh grader Joseph Igot’s piano solo.
 Igot received the night’s only standing ovation and also played the piano for the jazz band.

 The jazz band took the stage one last time to finish off the night’s performance.
-Senior Trevor Trevino stood out with his performance on the bass
+Senior Trevor Trevino, ’17, stood out with his performance on the bass

 Simpson, the percussion ensemble instructor, enjoyed his first year teaching on campus.